 Most places will ask you to remove your laptop at security.
 Just have it ready yea?

 On that note, why wear knee high lace up boots or 17,000 bracelets when you know you’ll have to take it all off?
 Just don’t.

 If you’re not British… do you know what a queue is?
 You know how it works?
 Are you sure?
 Some people don’t, just saying.
 Here’s how.

 Escalators seem to be a challenge for anyone outside of London.
-You stand on the left, walk on the right.
+You walk on the left, stand on the right.
 This is very important, why is it not a law?